 During this initial phase of drilling, the pilot is just used to create a hole about one-third to one-half the total length needed for the dental implant.

 Step 5 – Evaluating the initial orientation of the pilot hole.

-If its alignment seems off target (such as tipped too far in one direction), since the hole is only a partially as deep and wide as it will need to be, its orientation can still be corrected.
+If its alignment seems off-target (such as tipped too far in one direction), since the hole is only a partly as deep and wide as it will need to be, its orientation can still be corrected.

 Taking the pilot drill to full depth.